Authorization Controller API

 When designing your implementation of the Auth API, you will need to address issues such as these, as well as others:

 • Whether you or Galileo will be the system of record.
-This decision affects funds flow, how parameters are set on the back end, how you respond to the webhooks, and other considerations.
+This decision affects funds flow, how parameters are set on the back end, how you respond to the webhook messages, and other considerations.

 • How to respond to balance inquiries.